The B2B lead generation definitive guide

 Age, location, interests, challenges, role, values, goals, needs and pain points.

 Key question: How can I get Buyer Persona information?
-In order to do that, we will publish our definitive guide of B2B inbound marketing soon.
+In our B2B inbound marketing definitive guide we explain it!

 2. B2B lead generation buyer journey

-Here below, we’re going to classify each stage in order to beable to define and execute activities:
+Here below, we’re going to classify each stage in order to beable to define and execute activities related to B2B lead generation:

 Top of the Funnel or TOFU